vatsal2408/Flixstock_Visual_Search_Assignment/README.md

 ## Additional approaches

-Although this project generated satisfactory results using pre-trained networks, but as images get more complex, we might need to move-on to a network trained on our dataset or we can also train an _Encoder/U-net_ and use its bottleneck layer as feature generator.
+Although this project generated satisfactory results using pre-trained networks, but as images get more complex, we might need to move-on to a network trained on our dataset or we can also train an _Encoder/U-net_ and use it as a feature generator.

 I also tried this with `NearestNeighbour` module of `sklearn` and got pretty good rsults.
 This is available in _nearest.ipynb_ for checking but the directory paths need to be changed accordingly as this was my first rough attempt at this problem.